 The first thing to catch your eye when you enter Pickathon is the brilliant-white tensile canopy bobbing overhead in the breeze, cut into Fibonacci-esque whorls like a digital cloud.
-Second is the thousands of smiling revelers relaxing on blankets and, of course, the music they’re enjoying on one of two side-by-side main stages.
+Second is the thousands of smiling revelers relaxing underneath it and the music they’re enjoying on one of two side-by-side main stages.
 Eventually you notice the stainless steel cups, caribinered to belt loops, backpacks, and shoulder bags, one per every person at the festival.
 Filled with beer or cider or something softer, this cup is your first purchase at Pickathon and it stays with you all three days of the festival.

 What seems like a hippie-pacifying talking point actually speaks to the big picture at the Northwest’s most finely curated music festival: When it comes to the bands, the production, the venue, the overall experience, there is no waste at Pickathon.

 With a 5,000-person capacity, the festival is sizable enough to accommodate a full cadre of attendees and acts but small enough to feel insulated, comfortable, manageable, laid-back.
 Where other festivals are exhausting, Pickathon is energizing.
 There are as many families with children as college-age partiers; I’d guess the average age is 35.
 Corporate sponsorship is either invisible or nonexistent.
 Very little fencing, common-sense crowd control and easygoing security add up to the kind of production where you feel like a guest rather than a target market.

 The name Pickathon conjures images of dusty-footed hayseeds puffing a jug and stroking a washboard, which describes the festival’s humble, genre-heeding origins but hardly its current, inclusive aesthetic.
 It also keeps away the meatheads and burnouts on a summer-break search for Mollypalooza.
 Perhaps the name is what's saved Pickathon from becoming like pretty much every other major festival across the US, a generic clearning house for the same touring bands playing from title-sponsor stages the size of a parking lot a quarter-mile away.